Advertising with Google Ads

 Supposedly over 60% of searches by prospective shoppers, result in one of the top three Adwords boxes being clicked.
-It is simple to use Adwords and just takes some time to set up and then to monitor its performance.
-You can do the advertising with Google Adwords yourself, if you are curious.
+It is simple to use Google Ads and just takes some time to set up and then to monitor its performance.
+You can do the advertising with Google Ads yourself, if you are curious and have the time.
 Or you can just pay someone to do it.
 It can be very cost effective if done right.
 And very expensive if done badly.

 Introduction to Advertising with Google Ads